 Each year, the UICHR awards funding to students who have secured a summer internship with a local, national or international non-governmental organization or governmental agency engaged in human rights related advocacy, research or education.
 Program funds cover travel and living expenses associated with the internship.
-These funds are provided by the Stanley-University of Iowa Foundation Support Organization.
+These funds are provided by International Programs and the Stanley-University of Iowa Foundation Support Organization.

 The application period for the 2020 Cmiel internship funding program is now closed.
 Please revisit this page at the beginning on the fall semester for details about the 2021 application process and deadline.